akhealth/RFP-Search-Unification/5-Attachment A - DHSS IT Requirements Agile Acquisition.md

 > Standards \> Software* for currently support browser versions.
 The
 > required functionality of the solicitation must be fully supported, or
 > the Offeror must include in their proposal the plan cost and
 > activities to make the proposed solution fully supported.
-The Offeror
-> must review the DHSS standard browser vendor’s published support
-> lifecycle material published at the time of proposal and include in
-> their proposal a plan to upgrade off of any versions of browser that
-> are known to become unsupported during the execution of the contract.
-> The Offeror must include in their cost proposal the optional
-> contingency cost of one unanticipated browser compatibility version
-> upgrade for the components of the proposed solution where they own the
-> code or are responsible for maintaining it.

 #### Requirement – Desktop Productivity Software Compatibility